Thorium compounds: Halides

-All four thorium tetrahalides are known, as are some low-valent bromides and iodides: the tetrahalides are all hygroscopic compounds that dissolve easily in polar solvents such as water.
+All four thorium tetrahalides are known, as are some low-valent bromides and iodides: the tetrahalides are all hygroscopic compounds.
+However, with the exception of thorium tetrafluoride, which is sparingly soluble in water, the other thorium tetrahalides readily dissolve in polar solvents such as water.
 Additionally, many related polyhalide ions are also known.
 Thorium tetrafluoride (ThF_{4}, white, m.p.
 1068 °C) is most easily produced by reacting various thorium salts, thoria, or thorium hydroxide with hydrogen fluoride: methods that involve steps in the aqueous phase are more difficult because they result in hydroxide and oxide fluorides that have to be reduced with hydrogen fluoride or fluorine gas.
 It has a monoclinic crystal structure and is isotypic with zirconium tetrafluoride and hafnium tetrafluoride, where the Th^{4+} ions are coordinated with F^{−} ions in somewhat distorted square antiprisms.
 It is a white, hygroscopic powder: at temperatures above 500 °C, it reacts with atmospheric moisture to produce the oxyfluoride ThOF_{2}.

 Thorium tetrachloride (ThCl_{4}, white, m.p.
 770 °C) is produced by heating thoria in an organochloride compound such as carbon tetrachloride.
 The usual method of purification is crystallisation from an aqueous solution and then heating the product above 100 °C to dehydrate it.
 Further purification can be achieved by subliming it.
 Its melting and boiling points are respectively 770 °C and 921 °C. It undergoes a phase transition at 405 °C, with a low-temperature α phase and high-temperature β phase.
 Nevertheless, the β phase usually persists below the transition temperature.
 Both phases crystallise in the tetragonal crystal system and the structural differences are small.
 Below −203 °C, a low-temperature form exists with a complex structure.

 Thorium tetrabromide (ThBr_{4}, white, m.p.
 679 °C) can be produced either by reacting thorium(IV) hydroxide with hydrobromic acid (which has the disadvantage of often resulting in products contaminated with oxybromides) or by directly reacting bromine or hydrogen bromide with thorium metal or compounds.
 The product can then be purified by sublimation at 600 °C in a vacuum.
 The melting and boiling points are 679 °C and 857 °C. Like the tetrachloride, both an α and a β form exist and both are isotypic to the tetrachloride forms, though the phase transition here occurs at 426 °C. There is also a low-temperature form.
 Incomplete reports of the lower bromides ThBr_{3}, ThBr_{2}, and ThBr are known (the last only known as a gas-phase molecular species): ThBr_{3} and ThBr_{2} are known to be very reactive and at high temperatures disproportionate.